"The plan was — 20s: make money; 30s: have family; and 40s: run for something and do politics."

 "Nobody."

-Let that sit.
-The man who mentored thousands of founders, who built billion-dollar companies, who read 17,000 applications looking for the honest ones — has no heroes.
-Not because he hasn't met impressive people.
-Because he measures people against principles.
-And everyone falls short — including, especially, himself.
+The man who mentored thousands of founders, who built billion-dollar companies, who read 17,000 applications looking for the honest ones, has no heroes.
+He has met impressive people.
+He just measures them against an internal standard that none of them, including him, has ever met.

 The Departure

-In January 2023, Y Combinator named Garry Tan — who had been running a separate venture fund outside YC — as president and CEO.
-The move surprised some YC employees who believed Seibel was next in line.
+In January 2023, Y Combinator named Garry Tan, who had been running a separate venture fund outside YC, as president and CEO.
+The move surprised YC employees who believed Seibel was next in line.
 He had been running the Core unit since 2016.
 He had built the modern YC interview process.
 He had mentored more companies than almost anyone in the organization's history.

-In March 2024, he stepped down from leadership to return to a partner role.
-In March 2025, he transitioned to Partner Emeritus — an honored position that lets him keep doing office hours while freeing him to pursue what he called "new adventures."
+In March 2024, he stepped down from leadership to a partner role.
+In March 2025, he transitioned to Partner Emeritus, a position that lets him keep doing office hours while freeing him to pursue what he called "new adventures."

 "Government was the passion of my youth," he said, "and I'm excited to reengage."

 Back in 2017, when an interviewer asked directly about running for office, Seibel hedged: "We'll see what kind of country we have by the time I'm interested in running."
 He added: "I used to say definitely, though."
-By September 2025, he was in Washington helping Promise — a YC-backed GovTech company — with recruitment, and hosting events about using data and AI to reimagine access to government services.
-Whether that means a campaign, a policy role, or civic tech, he hasn't said.
-But his original life plan was specific: "Run for something and do politics."
+By September 2025, he was in Washington helping Promise, a YC-backed GovTech company building software for criminal-justice systems, with recruitment, and hosting events on using data and AI to reimagine how citizens access government services.
+He has not announced a campaign.
+He has not taken a confirmed federal role.
+He has just shown up, again, in a system that is broken in ways he has thought about since he was 22, and started doing what he has always done: read the applications, hold the standard, fund the people.

 The Reformer Returns

-"There is a certain type of person who only works at their peak capacity when there is no predictable path to follow, the odds of success are low, and they have to take personal responsibility for failure," he wrote.
+"There is a certain type of person who only works at their peak capacity when there is no predictable path to follow, the odds of success are low, and they have to take personal responsibility for failure," he wrote about founders.
+He was describing himself, on his way out the door.

 He also wrote this, in an essay about career planning: "It takes time to be good at each role.
 If it takes 5-10 years to truly get good at something and you spend 10 years discovering what you want to get good at, it's going to take a long time for you to feel like a highly skilled productive person."

-"When those people just emailed me a question, I would just answer," he said about helping early Airbnb founders.
+"When those people just emailed me a question, I would just answer," he said about the early Airbnb founders.
 "Don't raise the stakes of a new relationship.
 Just ask for help."

 All those years of reading applications, he wasn't looking for the best pitch.
 He was looking for the most honest one.
-And the most honest pitch he ever gave was the one he made to himself at 22 — the plan about money, family, and politics — that he executed with the patience of someone who understood that the right thing done slowly is still the right thing.
+The most honest pitch he ever read was the one he wrote himself at 22.